dannykennedy/graphsby/_items/author_roberta_ossana.md

 Many other dreams followed, compelling enough that I started journaling regularly and began reading what related literature I could find.
 But it wasn't until that particular dream took the form of an actual event several years later that I got deeply involved.

 This dream occurred during summer 1975 and in it,

-**I find myself in a community center (which inwaking life housed the office in which I was working).
-In every room of this building are people participating in an amazing variety of artistic activities: dancers, singers, musicians, artists...**
+*I find myself in a community center (which in waking life housed the office in which I was working).
+In every room of this building are people participating in an amazing variety of artistic activities: dancers, singers, musicians, artists...*

 The energy in the dream and afterward was exhilarating!